formform.expr

 interpret-walk*

-(interpret-walk* expr)(interpret-walk* env expr)
+(interpret-walk* expr)(interpret-walk* expr env)

 Like interpret-walk, but repeats substitution on interpreted (sub-)expressions until they cannot be interpreted any further.